AJ-Paine/14-UFO-Sightings-in-Javascript/README.md

-# javascript-challenge
+# UFO Sightings in Javascript
-This project is for Week 14 of the DU Analytics bootcamp.
 Javascript, HTML, and CSS were used in two parts while rendering data on UFO sightings from January 2010 to a webpage.
 ## LEVEL 1
 Wrote javascript code that appeneds a table to html webpage and then adds table data of ufo sighting data each row of the table.
 This data can then be filtered by date by using a click and submit event listener in javascript.
 ## LEVEL 2